NIHR Academic Clinical Fellow (ACF)

 During the course of their clinical academic training ACFs are required to attend a range of generic courses to progress their academic and research skills, teaching skills and personal and professional development.
 These could be courses or workshops delivered internally by Imperial College London (The Graduate School and the Education Development Unit), Imperial College Healthcare NHS Trust, or by external providers and other organisations.
 In many cases, trainees could apply for NIHR/CATO funding to cover the costs of attending these courses.
 Further details about potential areas of learning can be found in the AHSC CATO guide (PDF).

-In recognition of the major impact that genomics is expected to have on healthcare research and delivery in future, Imperial College aspires for all its clinical academics to lead the way by having an understanding of this area.
-Through the CATO our ACFs will be supported to undertake all or part of the new MSc in Genomic Medicine provided by Imperial College London.
-ACFs are expected to undertake at least two modules from the MSc during the course of their academic programme.
+In recognition of the major impact that genomics is expected to have on healthcare research and delivery in future, Imperial aspires for its clinical academic trainees to lead the way by having an understanding of this area.
+Through CATO ACFs can be supported to undertake all or part of the MSc in Genomic Medicine at ICL via funding available in the NIHR Research Training Award.
+CLs wishing to undertake Genomics modules should contact the CATO Team directly to explore potential funding options.

 Support and resources